-The Ecuadorian Scholars Fund (ESF) was created to inspire young ecuadorians to pursue a college degree.
+The Ecuadorian Scholars Fund (ESF) was created to inspire young Ecuadorians to pursue a college degree.
 Organizacion Juventud Ecuatoriana (JUVE) strongly believes that education is the road to success, and has established this annual scholarship fund geared to support and encourage the leaders of tomorrow.

 Our program will:

-1. Must be an Ecuadorian citizen or of Ecuadorian descent.
+- Must be an Ecuadorian citizen or of Ecuadorian descent.

-3. Must have a total grade point average (GPA) of 3.0 on a 4.0 scale.
+- Must have a total grade point average (GPA) of 3.0 on a 4.0 scale.

 For reasons of transparency, the people involved in the process of implementation, evaluation and selection of the winners may not receive any scholarships.
-The scholarship contest is open to the public through an electronic application on JUVE’s website on July 15, 2012 at 12 am and will close on August 30, 2012 at 11:50 pm.
+The scholarship contest is open to the public through an electronic application on JUVE’s website in the fall semester of every year.

 STAFF AND ADMINISTRATION

-- Ronald Bautista, Program Director, will coordinate the project “Ecuadorian Scholars Fund” at JUVE and is responsible for the development, implementation and direction of this initiative.
+- Silvia Jaramillo-Regalado, Executive Director, will coordinate the project “Ecuadorian Scholars Fund” at JUVE and is responsible for the development, implementation and direction of this initiative.

 The annual scholarship project, with the creation of the permanent patrimonial fund “Ecuadorian Scholars Fund,” is without a doubt a most ambitious and important project, not only for the organization but for the community as a whole.
 This importance is due mostly because its success has a long-term and direct positive impact in the life of those who will benefit in participating in the scholarship contest, and those who earn the scholarship.